 For our example workloads, setting this option will provide the following result:

 See how this option provides both an averaged comparison and a sense of the overall size of the impact?
 I’m just kidding… in this case it happens to show exactly the same result as the Average option but if the baseline event count for any of the groups was slightly higher than what we can fit in this example it would look quite differently.
 Let’s assume a baseline count that consists of exactly a thousand times more events for the EXEC SP1 <Value> Batch Template and a million times more for the EXEC SP3 <Value> Batch Template, without any change in each event’s resource consumption.
 Whilst the Average view would still show the exact same result as above, the equalized, Total view would show the ‘real’ picture, which would be something like this:

 This is the reason we’ve disabled the Average aggregation mode when setting the Equalize Event Count to Baseline on.
 It is simply meaningless.

-I urge you to experiment with the workload comparison capabilities of Qure Analyzer for yourself.
+I urge you to experiment with the workload comparison capabilities of Qure Profiler for yourself.
 While this tip does not describe all the functionality and analytical information that are available in the user interface, I think that now you will find the process of comparing two production workloads much easier and clearer.
-Of course, if you can think of cases where Qure Analyzer can’t answer your questions to your full satisfaction (workload performance questions that is…) or if you have a brilliant idea how to improve the tool, or any other feedback you might want to share, please don’t hesitate and send it to
+Of course, if you can think of cases where Qure Profiler can’t answer your questions to your full satisfaction (workload performance questions that is…) or if you have a brilliant idea how to improve the tool, or any other feedback you might want to share, please don’t hesitate and send it to